 How long does a tour of the Tower of London take?

-Essentials tours are included within your ticket and depart every 15 minutes.
+Essential tours are included in your ticket and depart every 15 minutes.
 It takes about 60 minutes to get there from a central point.
 To learn more please visit Tower of London’s website.

 It takes about 60 minutes to get there from the central point starting point.
 Tours are included in ticket prices and are run every 15 minutes.

 Does anyone live in the Tower of London?

 Yes, 37 Yeoman Warders live in the Tower of London, which are men and women from the British military.

 How long is the Tower of London experience?